GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression: APPLICATIONS OF GL-LowPopArt

-is the \textit{(shifted) Borda score} of arm $\bm\phi \in \gA$, and $\bm\phi_\star = \argmax_{\bm\phi \in \gA} B(\bm\phi)$ is the \textit{Borda winner}.
-Note that when $\gA$ is finite, it reduces to the usual definition of Borda regret/winner in the finite-armed dueling bandits~\citep{jamieson2015borda,saha2021borda}.
+and $\bm\phi_\star = \argmax_{\bm\phi \in \gA} B(\bm\phi)$ is the \textit{Borda winner}.
+Note that when $\gX$ is finite, it reduces to the usual definition of Borda regret/winner in the finite-armed dueling bandits~\citep{jamieson2015borda,saha2021borda}.
 Unlike the Condorcet winner, the Borda winner always exists for any preference model~\citep{bengs2021survey}.

-\begin{remark}[Significance of the Setting] We emphasize that this is a \textbf{novel} dueling bandits setting not considered before.
-This is motivated by recent progress in general preference learning in RLHF, specifically \citet{zhang2024bilinear} where the authors have proposed Eqn.~\eqref{eqn:bilinear-preference} that can express non-transitive preferences from item-wise features.
-We defer further discussions on the proposed setting, including its motivation, to Appendix~\ref{app:bilinear}. \end{remark}
+\begin{remark}[Significance of the Setting] We emphasize that this is a \textbf{novel} dueling bandits setting, motivated by recent progress in contextualizing general preference learning with item-wise features in RLHF~\citep{zhang2024bilinear}.
+We defer further discussions on the proposed setting to Appendix~\ref{app:bilinear}. \end{remark}